Banana Cocoa Cookies

 Store these chocolate banana cookies in an airtight container at room temperature for up to 5 days.

-If you want to keep them fresh for longer, you can freeze them for up to 3 months.
+To keep them fresh for longer, you can freeze them for up to three months.

 To freeze, place the baked cookies in a single layer on a baking sheet, freeze until solid, then transfer them to a Ziploc bag or container.